fergaldoyle/vue-form/README.md

 vf-invalid-required, vf-invalid-minlength, vf-invalid-max, etc
 ```

-Input wrappers (e.g. the tag the `validate` component renders) will also get state classes, but with the `container` prefix, e.g.
+Input wrappers (e.g. the tag the `validate` component renders) will also get state classes, but with the `field` prefix, e.g.
 ```
-vf-container-dirty, vf-container-pristine, vf-container-valid, vf-container-invalid
+vf-field-dirty, vf-field-pristine, vf-field-valid, vf-field-invalid
 ```

 ### Custom components